 Calculating the Total Payout

-If you are like most homeowners, you simply want to know three things: 1) the extent of the damage, 2) the cost for professional roof repair 3) whether the insurance payout will cover the repairs.
-However, finding the bottom line in a claim form or loss statement can be impossible, mostly because of the way the forms are structured.
+If you are like most homeowners, you really only want to know three things: the extent of the damage, the predicted cost of professional roof repair and whether the insurance payout will cover the repairs.
+However, because of the way the forms are structured, finding the bottom line in a claim form or loss statement can seem almost impossible.

-The Replacement Cost Value (RCV) is the total cost of repairs.
-The RCV typically includes overhead costs, taxes, deductibles, and depreciation.
-If you receive several summaries (spreadsheets), you add the total of each summary to get the total RCV.
+The roof replacement cost value (RCV) gives the total cost of repairs.
+The RCV typically includes overhead costs, taxes, deductibles and depreciation.
+If you receive several summaries (spreadsheets), in order to calculate the total RCV you will need to add the total given in each summary.
 The total RCV is also the total amount that you will receive from the insurance company for repairs.